frederic-perez/AmE-dictionary/data/idioms.md

 __drop a bombshell__ To announce shocking news.
 __drop by__
 __drop in the bucket__ :two: A very small or unimportant amount.
+__drop in__ To visit someone casually or unexpectedly.
 __drop out__
 __drop the ball__ :dart::seven: To make a mistake, to fail.
 __drum roll__
 __drum roll, please__
+__drum up__
-__dry run__ :two: A practice session or test designed to identify and correct possible problems. _Let’s do a couple dry runs of your speech so you feel totally comfortable with it for tomorrow’s ceremony._
+__dry run__ :dart::three: A practice session or test designed to identify and correct possible problems. _Let’s do a couple dry runs of your speech so you feel totally comfortable with it for tomorrow’s ceremony._
 __Drynuary__ (Dry January) _Drynuary_ is when people abstain from drinking alcohol during the month of January, especially after the excesses of the holidays.
 __duck and cover__
 __duck__ :dart::two: __2__ _vt_ To avoid someone or something. _Clare is ducking her responsibility._ _Investment falls short and politicians duck social care reform (again)._ _Duck the blame._